sypulabartosz/Pretius-APEX-Extend-Classic-Report/README.md

 ## Information about plugin

-In many situations reports have got some key columns which should be visible all the time, even if our report has got too many columns and horizontal scroll appeared.
+In many situations, reports have multiple columns and users want to have a key column visible all the time even if horizontal scroll appeared.
 The best solution for this problem is to freeze these key columns to make them all the time visible.
 In classic report this kind of option is not available.
 The same happens with headers if the vertical scroll appeared it is very useful to have freeze header stick to the top of browser window.
 For these particular cases The Pretius Freeze Report was created.

 ## Prewiev